HISTORY OF ART WITH ITALIAN (BA)

 Your home department will be History of Art, with some modules taught by the School of Modern Languages and Cultures.
 You’ll study a rich and varied range of art history from the present day to the Middle Ages, with a particular focus on Italian art and culture alongside integrated Italian language classes.
 You’ll be taught by research-active academic staff in small-sized classes to ensure close supervision and support throughout your degree.

 You can choose your own route through the degree, supported by core modules that establish the essential framework of the course.
-There is an increasing amount of choice from the 1st year onwards, and you choose the subject of your dissertation, under expert guidance.
+There is an increasing amount of choice from the first year onwards, and you choose the subject of your dissertation, under expert guidance.

 In the first year you will take four core modules and one short module in History of Art.
 During the second year you are required to take two core modules plus one module in the Italian department and one long-view module in History of Art.
 In the final year you will take two core modules plus one special subject in History of Art and one module in the Italian department.